raylutz/daffodil/README.md

         Pydf.from_csv(file_path).apply(transform_row).to_csv(file_path)

 And further extension of this pattern can apply the transformation to a set of csv files described by a chunk_manifest.
-The chunk manifest essentially provides metadata and instructions for accessing the source data.
+The chunk manifest essentially provides metadata and instructions for accessing the source data, which may be many 1000s of chunks, each of which will fit in memory.

         chunk_manifest_daf = Pydf.from_csv(file_path)
         result_manifest_daf = chunk_manifest_daf.manifest_apply(transform_row)